mhariri/shoppistant-app/README.md

 Shoppistant App
 =====================

-Alaways have your receipts just one click away!
+Always have your receipts just one click away!
 Organize, search and even re-print your receipts.

 ## How to run?